-We will together make decisions about which solutions to implement, and then we will detail the technical requirements of those solutions, to include database design, business logic, and visualizations as necessary.
+Together we’ll make decisions about which solutions to implement.
+Then, we will document details to the technical requirements for those solutions.
+This can include database design maps, business logic, and visualizations as needed.

-This all gets documented in our project management system, Jira, which is specialized for software development.
+All this gets recorded in our project management system, Jira, which is specific to managing software development.
 The final result is an actionable, organized, prioritized, and estimated development plan, an engineered blueprint if you will, that the development team can work from.

 Why do I need Software Planning?

 You may be thinking, “I know what I need!
 I’ve already documented my business needs.
 I even have visuals of the system flow and various screens!”.
 Well, if you do, fabulous!
 You may already be ahead of many project requests we receive.
 On the other hand, you may only have the idea in your head… and perhaps that idea is grand in scope, but fuzzy on the details.

-Either way, the idea has to move from your head into ours… and in fact, into many heads over here!
-It has to become crystal clear and in sync between all of our minds.
-Chances are, unless you are an experienced software developer, your current documentation is probably not yet at the level of detail needed to develop with mutual clarity.
+Either way, the idea has to move from your head into ours… in fact, into several developer’s heads!
+It has to be crystal clear and in sync between all of our minds.
+Chances are, unless you are an experienced software developer, your current documentation is probably not at the level of detail needed to develop with mutual clarity.
 The mutual clarity between your ideas and the developer’s specific coding instructions.

-So, how do we arrive at that crystal clear shared vision?
+So, how do we arrive at our shared crystal clear vision?
 That’s right, you guessed it!
-Through the consultations, discussions, meetings of the minds, and documentation style that occurs through our Planning Phase.
+Through a planning!
+This includes consultations, discussions, meetings of the minds, with the documentation style that occurs throughout our Planning Phase.

-Completing this before estimating and beginning development on your project has so many benefits for you!
+Completing this before estimating and beginning development on your project has plenty of benefits for your project!

 Make Clear the Scope

-We meticulously document and estimate detailed technical requirements for every feature of the system, perhaps some you didn’t consider or even took for granted.
+We meticulously document and estimate detailed technical requirements for every feature of the system, perhaps some not yet considered or even took for granted.
 The outward facing admin interface is one example.
 A usual oversight is a custom administrative interface dictated by the software type is a more common one.